CentralReach/CrChromeX/README.md

 #### [Send CR Message on Appointment Updates](#send-cr-message-on-appointment-updates)

-Turn this option on to receive a CR Message anytime an appointment you are a participant in is created, updated, or cancelled/deleted if the event occurs within the previous day, today, or tomorrow (i.e. yesterday, today, tomorrow).
+Turn this option on to receive a CR Message anytime an appointment you are a participant in is created, updated, or cancelled/deleted if the event occurs within the previous day, current day, or next day (i.e. yesterday, today, tomorrow).

 #### [Always open notifications in new tab](#always-open-notifications-in-new-tab)